EricAtHaufe/robotframework-webproject-template/README.md

 ## Updates

 __10th March 2017:__
-* Added support for geckodriver and gecodriver binaries
+* Added support for geckodriver and added geckodriver binaries
 * Minor modifications to the basic-keywords that are determing which driver to use and thus to copy
 * Adding "." to the path in the run-scripts
 * The windows run-script is now a bat-script